Black History Month 2022

-The Black Heroes Foundation production “The Story of Claudia Jones” returns to celebrate Black History Month at Canada Water Theatre at 7.30pm on Saturday 15th October.
+The Black Heroes Foundation production “The Story of Claudia Jones” returned to celebrate Black History Month 2022 at Canada Water Theatre at 7.30pm on Saturday 15th October.

 Black history is all our history